danielrekshan/dreamhex/docs/lore.md

 ### **First-Person Dream Report**

-I found myself walking through a violent storm.
+I, René Descartes, found myself walking through a violent storm.
 The wind roared and pushed me toward a narrow passage.
 I felt fear, then resolve.
 When I entered the passage, the storm ceased at once.
 I stepped into a quiet room filled with books.
 The air felt heavy with significance.
 A man appeared and handed me a dictionary, his eyes thoughtful and calm.
 Another figure approached with a book of poetry.
 I sensed both logic and imagination pressing upon me.
 Then an unseen presence whispered that my path lay in uniting reason with vision.
 I woke with certainty that my life had changed.
 The dream had pointed toward my purpose.

 ---